lxvdo/site-blog/content/posts/Embracing_uncertainty.md

 The Netherlands doesn’t have a lot of [untouched nature](https://soundcloud.com/de-correspondent/jan-van-poppel-met-dit-beleid-houden-we-geen-natuur-meer-over) left.
 It then only makes sense to seek it across the borders.
 In these months I’ve climbed mountains, hiked through jungles and steppes, dived into the underwater world, and bested blizzards and typhoons.
 Exposing myself to these primal environments reinforced my appreciation for nature, finding intense beauty and inspiration.
 On the other hand, I’ve also been confronted with the fact that humans have had a disastrous impact on nature.
 It worries me that we will lose a lot of beauty and diversity if we don’t change our ways.

 I‘ve not lost faith in humanity though.
 Connecting with people from all over the world and with quite different backgrounds, I feel that most people want similar things in life.
 And for the most part, it’s the simple things that bring the most fulfilment.
 We have our cultural differences and beliefs, but our shared goals and shared adversity bring understanding and empathy.
-They give perspective, prompting you to be grateful, to give and share, and to reconsider your ways.
+They give perspective, prompting you to be grateful, to give, to share and to reconsider.

 Finally, I’ve been reconnecting with different parts of my self.
 I’ve noticed that it’s comfortable to follow the path that society sets out for you, growing up, getting an education, a stable job, a house and a family.
 But I started wondering: are these decisions that I have consciously taken myself?
 Are they things that I still want now?
 The more stories you hear of different people’s lives, the more you become aware that there are many ways to design your life.
 It’s again about daring to choose your own path.